CHTC/chtc-website-source/_events/2024-01-11-throughput-computing-2024.md

 **Don't miss this opportunity to connect with the High Throughput Computing community.**

-You are invited to the second annual Throughput Computing event (HTC 24) from July 8-12 to be held at in beautiful Madison, Wisconsin.
+You are invited to the second annual Throughput Computing event (HTC 24) from July 8-12 to be held in beautiful Madison, Wisconsin.
 HTC 24 brings together researchers, campuses, science collaborations, facilitators, administrators, government representatives, and professionals interested in high throughput computing to:

 - Engage with the throughput computing community, including the [OSG Consortium](https://osg-htc.org/) and the [PATh](https://path-cc.io/) and [Pelican](https://pelicanplatform.org/) teams and many others contributing to HTC
 - Be inspired by presentations and conversations with community leaders and contributors sharing common interests